Tax Materiality Condition definition

 Tax Materiality Condition.
 A condition that will be satisfied if either (a) as a result of the occurrence of a Tax Event, a tax or taxes are imposed on the Issuer or withheld from payments to the Issuer and with respect to which the Issuer receives less than the full amount that the Issuer would have received had no such deduction occurred and such amount exceeds, in the aggregate, $1,000,000 during any 12 month period or (b) the Issuer becomes an association taxable as a corporation, a taxable mortgage pool or publicly traded partnership, in each case subject to U.S. federal income tax on a net basis.

 Tax Materiality Condition.
-The condition that will be satisfied if either (i) as a result of the occurrence of a Tax Event, a tax or taxes are imposed on the Issuer or withheld from payments to the Issuer and with respect to which the Issuer receives less than the full amount that the Issuer would have received had no such deduction occurred and such amount exceeds, in the aggregate, $1,000,000 during any twelve (12)-month period or (ii) the Issuer fails to maintain its status as a Qualified REIT Subsidiary or other disregarded entity of a REIT for U.S. federal income tax purposes.
+The condition that will be satisfied if either (i) as a result of the occurrence of a Tax Event, a tax or taxes are imposed on the Issuer or withheld from payments to the Issuer and with respect to which the Issuer receives less than the full amount that the Issuer would have received had no such deduction occurred and such amount exceeds, in the aggregate, U.S.$1 million during any 12-month period or (ii) the Issuer fails to maintain its status as a Qualified REIT Subsidiary or other disregarded entity of a REIT for U.S. federal income tax purposes.

 Tax Materiality Condition.
 The condition that will be satisfied if, as a result of the occurrence of a Tax Event, a tax or taxes are imposed on the Issuer or withheld from payments to the Issuer and with respect to which the Issuer receives less than the full amount that the Issuer would have received had no such deduction occurred and such amount exceeds, in the aggregate, U.S. $100,000 during any 12-month period.

 Tax Materiality Condition.
-The condition that will be satisfied if either (i) (A) as a result of the occurrence of a Tax Event, a tax or taxes are imposed on the Issuer or withheld from payments to the Issuer and with respect to which the Issuer receives less than the full amount that the Issuer would have received had no such deduction occurred, and (B) "gross up payments" required to be made by the Issuer exceed the amounts that the Issuer would have been required to pay had no deduction or withholding been required exceeds, in the aggregate, U.S. $1 million during any 12-month period or (ii) the Issuer fails to maintain its status as a qualified REIT subsidiary (within the meaning of Section 856(i)(2) of the Code).
+The condition that will be satisfied if as a result of the occurrence of a Tax Event, (i) a tax or taxes are either (A) imposed on the Issuer (but only with respect to federal income taxes as a result of an event described in clause (i) of the definition of Tax Event above) or (B) withheld from payments to the Issuer and the Issuer receives less than the full amount that the Issuer would have received had no such deduction occurred, or (ii) “gross up payments” required to be made by the Issuer exceed the amounts that the Issuer would have been required to pay had no deduction or withholding resulting in such gross up payments been required and the sum of (1) the taxes imposed (or net shortfalls, as applicable) described in clause (i) and (2) the excess “gross up payments” described in clause (ii) exceeds, in the aggregate, U.S. $1 million during any calendar year.